baezor/baezor.github.io/_posts/2024-07-02-hello-world-again.md

 ## Hi, again.

-I've decided to start writing again.
-But this time I'm taking it seriously.
-After thinking about it for a while, I've concluded that writing is the most important skill someone can have.
-And yes, communication can have many layers and forms, but I think writing is the most powerful one.
+I have decided to start writing again, but I'm taking it seriously now.
+After thinking about it, I've concluded that writing, self-reflection, and sustaining focus for more extended sessions are the most important skills someone can have.

-The most importat goal for me is to write an entry every day to improve my writing, that's it.

-I'll write about:
+I’ll write about:

-- **Write something that someone else can find helpful in the future**
+- Something that someone else can find helpful in the future
-- How to solve specific technical problems.
+- How to solve specific technical problems
-- My journey on losing weight.
+- My journey to weight loss
-- Daily thoughts.
+- Daily thoughts
-- Books, news, and other things that I find interesting.
+- Books, news, and other things that I find interesting
-- Connect with people through my posts.
+- Habits and strategies I am implementing to improve my ability to concentrate.

 I hope you find something useful.